Alexander Robinson, FAAR

 BA Studio Arts & Computer Science, Swarthmore College; MLA, Harvard GSD

-Landscape architecture design, landscape performance, landscape infrastructure, and digital and physical media for landscape architecture research and design
+Landscape architecture design, landscape infrastructure, landscape performance, design research, digital and physical media for landscape architecture modeling, research and design

 Alexander Robinson is an Assistant Professor in the USC Landscape Architecture & Urbanism program, an Affiliate of both the Spatial Sciences Institute and Wrigley Institute of Environmental Studies, and principal of the Office of Outdoor Research/LMLab in Los Angeles, California.
 A landscape architect, researcher, and scholar he is a Fellow of the American Academy in Rome and a lifelong explorer of California.
 His research advances the design craft, resilience, and societal value of large-scale, multifunctional infrastructures through a synthesis of historical analysis, advanced design tools, and public engagement.
 Subjects include Owens Lake, Los Angeles River, Salton Sea, and Tevere (Tiber) River, as well as other infrastructure/open-space hybrids.
 Prior to his academic appointment, Alexander worked at SWA Group, MLA-Studio, and Stoss and contributed to major regional infrastructure master plans, including the award-winning 2005 Los Angeles River Revitalization Master Plan that has guided the city for the last decade.
 His own practice, the Office of Outdoor Research won a 2018 ASLA (Southern California Chapter) Merit Award for the RebArena.